LedgeDash/unum-appstore/hello-world/README.md

-This hello-world workflow consists of two functions: `hello` and `world`.
+This hello world example consists of two functions: `Hello` and `World`.
-`hello` simply returns the string `"Hello"`; `world` takes the output of `hello` and concatenates the string `"world"`.
+`Hello` simply returns the string "Hello", and `World` takes the output of `Hello` and concatenates the string "world".

-## Input

 This workflow doesn't require any input data.

-Alternatively, you can specify a SQS queue and the `world` will write its final outputs to the SQS queue.
-See `step-functions/events/sqs.json` and `unum/events/sqs.json` for examples.
+Alternatively, you can specify a SQS queue and the `World` function will write its final output to the SQS queue.
+See `events/sqs.json` for an example.

-## Output

-Optionally, the `world` function writes to a SQS queue.
+`events` directory contains example inputs to the application.